Krish-8957/MNIST-Classifier/README.md

 The purpose of this project was to gain hands-on experience with fundamental deep learning concepts such as tensors, neural network layers, activation functions, loss functions, backpropagation, optimizers, and model training.

 The model takes a 28×28 grayscale image as input and predicts the digit present in the image.
-Matplotlib is used to visualize sample images and predictions.
+Matplotlib is used to visualize sample images and predictions

 ## Technologies Used